 The highly sought after Archaeology Merit Badge is now achievable at Hopewell Culture National Historical Park!
 Hosted by Park Rangers certified as Merit Badge Counselors, Boy Scouts will be expected to participate in a one-day clinic which includes a tour of Mound City Group, a variety of hands-on activities and participation in a mock dig at Hopewell Culture NHP.
 By the conclusion of the day, most scouts will have completed all requirements for the merit badge.
+Adult chaperones are required to stay with Scouts throughout the duration of the clinic.

 Archaeology Merit Badge Clinics are scheduled during June, July and August.

-We will accept reservations in the spring.
 Please check back for a more definitive time as to when dates will be available.
 Please call 740-774-1126 for more information.

 Here are the basics: